EvaKlyn/aerospace/README.md

 2. in the godot editor go to addons/func_godot and edit the func_godot_local_config.tres file to suit your local system ([more info](https://func-godot.github.io/func_godot_docs/FuncGodot%20Manual/pages/ref_local_config.html))
 3. in trenchbroom open your preferences and set the game path for Aerospace to the project folder /mapping
 4. mapping moment

+also ur gonna have to re-bake lightmaps because them shits too big for github